Syed-Shahzaib-Hussain/Task-Adapter-Copy/_posts/2013-12-23-task-adapter-2-6-4-support-for-loading-subtasks-in-jira.md

 - atlassian jira
 - release
 ---
-<p>The new Task Adapter release (2.6.4) supports loading subtasks in Jira.
+<p>The new Task Adapter release (2.6.4) supports loading subtasks in JIRA.
 Creating subtasks will be implemented later.</p>